-To operate in Queensland a non-State school must be provisionally accredited or accredited by the Board.
+To operate in Queensland a non-State school must be accredited by the Board.

 The Board’s decision to accredit a non-State school is based on explicit documentation provided by the applicant.
 These documents address criteria and provide evidence relating to the school’s financial viability; educational program; student welfare processes; and the school’s improvement processes.

-The Board is required to make a decision on an application within six months of lodgement, where eligibility for government funding is not sought, or within nine months, where funding eligibility is sought.
+The Board is required to make a decision on an application within six months of lodgement.